Why Your Bounce Rate Is High And How To Fix It – Top 5 Reasons Why Visitors Immediately Exit Your Website

 - Too many options: Having too many options for a visitor can also lead to a higher bounce rate.
-This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than your inner website pages.
+This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than on your inner website pages.
 Having too many links/calls to action competing for visitor attention can increase anxiety and lead to visitors leaving the website in search of a better alternative.
 This is where experienced conversion optimization firms (such as Wingify 🙂 ) and good web designers help you in creating a proper layout with different calls to action appealing to different kinds of visitors, hence reducing bounce rate.

 How to fix the high bounce rate?

-Reducing high bounce rate significantly is possible.
+Reducing the high bounce rate significantly is possible.
 As different websites serve different goals and cater to different audiences, there is no sure-shot way of fixing the bounce rate.
 For instance, LA Tourism successfully reduced its bounce rate by 43%.

 There are several general methodologies you can try to reduce the bounce rate:

 - Segment bounce rate by landing/entry page: your website’s overall bounce rate conveys absolutely no actionable information; it is vague and imprecise.
 The best way to get a true picture of your website’s bounce rate is to see the bounce rate for each landing/entry page.
 Using your web analytics tool, see which are the top 20 landing pages on your website and what their bounce rates are.
 You will be surprised to know that there is a dramatic difference in bounce rate across different landing pages.
 Your top priority should be to fix or optimize pages/categories that are most trafficked and have the highest bounce rates.

 - Surveys: there are many tools on the web which allow you to survey visitors who are about to bounce, just before they leave the website.
 Though I particularly don’t like such methodologies because they frustrate an already unsatisfied visitor, you may find them useful for your website and audience type.